pingcap/docs/mysql-compatibility.md

 + In TiDB, auto-increment columns are only guaranteed to be unique and incremental on a single TiDB server, but they are *not* guaranteed to be incremental among multiple TiDB servers or allocated sequentially.
 It is recommended that you do not mix default values and custom values.
 Otherwise, you might encounter the `Duplicated Error` error message.

-+ You can use the `tidb_allow_remove_auto_inc` system variable to enable or disable the `AUTO_INCREMENT` column attribute that allows removing columns.
++ You can use the `tidb_allow_remove_auto_inc` system variable to enable or disable allowing to remove the `AUTO_RANDOM` column attribute.
 The syntax of removing the column attribute is `alter table modify` or `alter table change`.

-+ TiDB does not support adding the `AUTO_INCREMENT` column attribute, and it cannot be restored after removing this attribute.
++ TiDB does not support adding the `AUTO_INCREMENT` column attribute, and this attribute cannot be recovered once it is removed.

 + See [`AUTO_INCREMENT`](/auto-increment.md) for more details.